 How Big Do German Shepherd Coyote Mixes Get?

-The size of a mixed breed depends on how big the parents were, but also on what genes the puppy inherited.
-Dog genetics is tricky that way and it can be difficult to know what you are going to get.
+The size of a mixed breed depends on how big the parents were and what genes the puppy inherited.
+Dog genetics is tricky that way, and it can be difficult to know what you are going to get.

 German Shepherds are bigger than Coyotes, and you will likely end up with a mixed breed that is smaller than a full-grown GSD but slightly larger than a wild Coyote.
 Expect the dog to grow to a size that would be considered medium or large.